Faculty & Staff Access

 The advisor role gives access to look up student data required for academic advising.
 This includes, but is not limited to, student contact information, class schedules, service indicators, test scores and transfer credit.
 Some advisors are also granted access to release advising holds.

 We have many other roles and access needs on our campus.
-Any security above and beyond what has already been described requires a security form to be signed by your Dean and submitted to the PeopleSoft Application Coordinator.
-There are multiple roles already pre-built and available including Department Scheduler, Student Employee Manager, and Class Permissions.
-We also have the capability to tailor security to individual needs.
+Any security roles not mentioned above requires a Security Application to be signed by your Dean and submitted to the office of Admissions and Records.
+Additional roles include: Department Scheduler, Student Employee Manager, and Class Permissions.
+Likewise, FERPA training is required to gain access.

-If you have any questions about additional access you may contact the PeopleSoft training team at firstname.lastname@example.org.
+If you have any questions about additional access you may contact the MyNEVADA 2.0 training team at firstname.lastname@example.org.